Most Americans carry around at least one credit card, and the average balance on a credit card is just under $5,589 as of 2022.

 The first option is a DIY version of debt management.
 In this version, you create a budget for yourself that will allow you to pay off your debts and maintain your financial stability.
 The debt snowball or debt avalanche methods are DIY versions of debt management.

 You can use budget calculators, repayment calculators and financial management apps to help keep you on track.
-If need be, you can also do some negotiating with your creditors to try and lower your monthly payments or interest rates to help you decrease your debt.
-Once you have gotten the debt under control, you can decide if you want to keep or close an account.
+If need be, you can negotiate with your creditors to try and lower your monthly payments or interest rates to help you decrease your debt.
+Once the debt is under control, you can decide if you want to keep or close an account.

 Debt management with a credit counselor